Skip to main content

 Course overview

-The MA Strategic Fashion Marketing (Online) is a specialist online course offered as a direct alternative to the face-to-face master's degree and is delivered in a wholly online format.
-The remote mode offers flexible and convenient learning in a supportive engaging online environment where you will have the opportunity to join a global community of practice to launch your specialist marketing and management career.
+The MA Strategic Fashion Marketing (Online) course is a specialist offer providing an opportunity to explore further study in strategic marketing in a bespoke online delivery mode.
+This mode offers flexible and convenient learning in a supportive and engaging online environment where you will have the opportunity to join a global community of practice to support the launch of your fashion marketing career.

 Contact us